oracle-terraform-modules/terraform-oci-tdf-iam/README.md

-# Oracle Cloud Infrastructure (OCI) Terraform IAM Module
+# Oracle Cloud Infrastructure (OCI) IAM Module for Terraform

 ## Introduction

-This module helps you in orchestrating IAM resources into different IAM topologies.
+This module helps you orchestrating IAM resources into different IAM topologies.
-In the examples section you'll also find an example about orchestrating the OCI IAM TF submodules into more complex functionality.

 ## Solution

-This module assists you in orchestrating the OCI IAM TF submodules into more complex functionality.
+This module assists you in orchestrating the OCI IAM TF sub-modules into more complex functionality.

-The module covers the following usecase:
+The module covers the following use case:

 * Creating compartments, users, groups, dynamic groups and policies that we will those IAM objects.

-### Prerequisites
+## Prerequisites
-This module does not create any dependencies or prerequisites (these must be created prior to using this module):
+This module does not create any dependencies or prerequisites :

-* Mandatory(needs to exist before creating the IAM resources)
+Create the following before using this module:
   * Required IAM construct to allow for the creation of resources

+## Getting Started

+One fully-functional examples have been provided in the `examples` directory.

+The scenarios covered in the examples section are:
+* Creating compartments, users, groups, dynamic groups and policies that we will those IAM objects.

+## Accessing the Solution

+This is a core service module that is foundational to many other resources in OCI, so there is really nothing to directly access.

-### Module inputs
+## Module inputs

-#### `providers`
+### Provider

-* This module supports custom provider.
-This is provided as when creating IAM resources you need to do this against the tenancy home region which might be different then the region used by the rest of your automation project.
-In the examples sections we're querrying the home region by using the default provider and, in this way, calculating the home region provider.
+This module supports a custom provider.
+With a custom provider, IAM resources must be deployed in your home tenancy, which might be different from the region that will contain other deployments.

 You'll be managing those providers in the tf automation projects where you reference this module.

 Example:

 ```
 provider "oci" {